wrench-project/eduwrench/web/_pedagogic_modules/cic/include_ci_service_concepts/fundamentals.md

 file is stored.

 Some of these overheads can be at most a few seconds, while others can be up to several minutes.
-As a result, prodicting the execution of a possibly complex application workload on a particular CI is not an easy task when trying to account for these overheads.
+As a result, predicting the execution of a possibly complex application workload on a particular CI is not an easy task when trying to account for these overheads.
 And yet, not accounting for them can lead to overly optimistic performance expectations.